 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
-Missouri will continue to monitor their SSDQ ratings and report results quarterly and annually to FMCSA.
+Missouri will continue to monitor their SSDQ ratings.

 Part 2 Section 9 - New Entrant Safety Audits